laylaoa/Monthly-Financial-Performance-Analysis/README.md

 ✔ Clean, interview-ready storytelling
 ✔ Real-world FP&A and Finance Partner mindset

-This is not a charting exercise — it’s a **decision-support analysis**.
+This is not a charting exercise — it’s a decision-support analysis.

 *Built as part of a personal portfolio to demonstrate applied financial analysis skills in a real-world context.*